Rippling (company): History

+Recent developments (2024-2026)

 In 2024, Rippling was valued at $13.5 billion.
 While it remained unprofitable, it had $1 billion in cash on hand for expansion and development.
 Rippling had 2,800 employees as of 2024, and offices in California, Ireland, the UK, India, and Australia.
 In March 2025, Rippling sued its competitor Deel in Ireland, alleging corporate espionage.
 Shortly afterwards, Deel counter-sued in Delaware with an anti-SLAPP motion.
 In April 2025, the alleged Deel spy admitted to espionage in what Fortune called "a major scandal rocking the HR world."
+A judge dismissed Deel's attempt to have Rippling's lawsuit thrown out in 2026, allowing the case to proceed.

+In May 2025, Rippling raised $450 million in a Series G funding round, valuing the company at $16.8 billion, up from $13.5 billion the prior year.
+New investors included Sands Capital, GIC, Goldman Sachs Growth, and Baillie Gifford, bringing total funding raised to $1.85 billion.

+Having already launched Rippling AI, which integrates AI features into its other software, in June 2026, Rippling launched Rippling Data Cloud, a business intelligence product.
+Rippling Data Cloud lets companies connect their own organizational data with imported third-party business data.
+In July 2026, Rippling's annual revenue was around $1 billion.